 25th October 1960 – 14th January 2019

 Carol and I were together for 26 years.
 She was sexy, clever and witty.
 Direct, emotionally intelligent, obsessive and flawed.
 Passionate and pedantic.
 Loving and kind.
-Brilliant and brave, though she would argue that.
+Generous, brilliant and brave, though she would argue that.

 I don’t really know how this page will take shape as yet, maybe it’s here as a notebook for me to create in the way I know best.
 For now, here are some of the immediate reflections about Carol.

 Fundraiser for the National Kidney Federation, charity dedicated to working for patients and carers.

 Carol and I made some videos when she started on home haemodialysis.
 She did home haemo for 5 years.

 Just a month before she died, Carol made a note to herself: “The magic you’ve always believed in, will show you a road.”